rivue/Gamified-Study-Tool/README.md

         - ⭐️ for LibraryCreator, outline the rules clearly somewhere, like in an i-card next to "create a course to explore" or just put in text "rules for creating courses" or something
             - also, make room / course / unit / section consistent in frontend
+                - not sure exactly where it is inconsistent
         - ⭐️ vvvmaybe ask for feedback before doing vvv
             - also make sure it works well(ish) for mobile
         - ⭐️ add google